 A Touchstones of Hope Information Session is typically the length of a keynote presentation (1 to 2 hours).
-It involves a brief presentation on the Touchstones of Hope and questions from the audience.
-The goal is to educate about the movement and provide ways in which communities or organizations can get started in the process.
+It involves a presentation on the Touchstones of Hope, including historical and current context, and questions from the audience.
+The goal is to educate about the movement and provide ways in which communities or organizations can meaningfully participate.

 An Engagement Session is usually a day in length and is ideal for communities or organizations that may not necessarily want to engage in a full reconciliation movement but who may want to be an ally or have more in-depth learning about the movement.
 Engagement sessions can be tailored to address the goal(s) of a community or organization, and if applicable, adapt the five Touchstones of Hope principles to the communitiy's or organization’s unique context.

 A two day Train the Trainer Session is ideal for communities or organizations that want to undertake a Touchstones of Hope movement but need to have individuals trained in the Touchstones of Hope principles and process.

 A Community Session is typically two days in length and is intended for people in Indigenous communities and those working with Indigenous communities to come together to share their dreams for reconciliation.
 The session provides a safe space to share things that have been working for Indigenous children and things that have not been working.
 The overall goal of the session is to leave with next steps and for communities to have the chance to do this .